chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 ---

 This is nice as well.
-The zoom feature is handy, but might conflict with the way we want to handle the node selection.
+The zoom feature is handy but might conflict with the way we want to handle the node selection.

 ![vasturiano-timelines-chart](./vasturiano-timelines-chart.png)
 https://github.com/vasturiano/timelines-chart

-Also, a stackoverflow request that this tool is mentioned as the solution: https://stackoverflow.com/questions/48890790/d3-multi-layer-timeline
+Also, a StackOverflow request that this tool is mentioned as the solution: https://stackoverflow.com/questions/48890790/d3-multi-layer-timeline

 ### vasturiano pros